oceanprotocol/docs/content/tutorials/react-get-use-data-set.md

 ## Final Result

 That's it.
-If you have no errors in your `console.log` and your asset files listed you have working marketplace.
+If you have no errors in your `console.log` and can see your asset files listed, you have a working marketplace.

 Here is the full source of `src/App.js` that you should have if you followed this tutorial: